-Students may arrive on school property at 8:45 AM.
+Students may enter the school building at 8:40 AM.
+They are encouraged to be present and ready to start at 8:55 AM.
 Students will be marked tardy if they arrive after the 9:00 AM bell marking the beginning of school.
 Five tardies count toward one absence.